clarewest/targetage-pipeline/README.md

 Open Targets Genetics [expands each lead variant](https://genetics-docs.opentargets.org/our-approach/assigning-traits-to-loci) (the variant with the most significant p-value) to include tag variants, representing a more complete set of potentially causal variants at a trait-associated locus.
 Where summary statistics are available, this expansion is performed using fine-mapping and credible-set analysis.
 Where only the lead variant is reported per locus, expansion is performed using Linkage Disequilibium (LD) analysis, with the 1000 Genomes Phase 3 (1KG) haplotype panel as a reference population.

+# Step 1: spark_targetage.py

+This script:

+1. Reads in the data from Open Targets Platform, Open Targets Genetics, and the ARD list
+2. Expands the ARDs to include all ontological descendant terms, removing excluded therapeutic areas
+3. Gets all GWAS evidence and target annotations for ARDs
+4. Gets all lead variants, summary statistics, and credible sets from these GWAS
+5. Generates edges between GWAS hits with potentially shared causal variants
+6. Saves output files in `data/targetage`

 ## Data

 - `disease_list.csv` - A curated list of age-related diseases (ARDs), and the corresponding EFO-codes.
 Commented lines are ignored.